+The Pomodoro method doesn't take much time, but it also doesn't come stress-free.
 Eliminating all distractions and dedicating time to one single initiative isn’t easy, and it takes practice.
-People spend an inordinate amount of time focused on why they don’t want to do something, or worrying that the end product won’t be of a certain caliber.
+People spend an inordinate amount of time focused on why they don’t want to do something or worrying that the end product won’t be of a certain caliber.

 One book Chris cites as influential to his philosophy is The War of Art by Steven Pressfield.
-It discusses the idea that we tend to talk ourselves out of doing something, however we have the power to fight the resistance inside ourselves.
+It discusses the idea that we tend to talk ourselves out of doing something, despite having the power to fight the resistance inside ourselves.